omkar9999/GmailCleaner/ReadMe.md

 ## Getting Started

-Create a Google Apps Script project at https://script.google.com/ using the contents of code.gs.
+Create a Google Apps Script project at https://script.google.com/ using the contents of GmailCleaner.gs.

 Under Edit > Current project's triggers, schedule the script to run on a recurring basis.
 (e.g. "Time-driven", "Minutes timer", and "Every 15 minutes")